APM21/Practice-Projects/README.md

 # Practice-Projects
-Practice writing programs using Java.
+Practiced writing programs using Java.
+Feedback would be appreciated!